 - Separated 3 large duck eggs and whisked the whites in a large clean bowl until foamy, reserving the yolks for the curd.

 - Added a pinch of cream of tarter and whisked until soft peaks had formed.

 - Added 200g vanilla sugar (golden caster) a spoonful at a time, whisking in between each one.

 - Sieved in 3 teaspoons of arrowroot (I generally use this instead of cornflour as it has similar properties and is said to be beneficial).

 - Sieved in 4 teaspoons of cocoa powder and whisked until stiff peaks had formed.

 - Spooned the mixture onto lined baking trays to form eight circles, leaving plenty of space in between each one (just as well I did as the meringues virtually doubled in size).

-- Formed into nest shapes. leaving a large indentation in the middle.
+- Form into nest shapes, leaving a large indentation in the middle.